d3yii2/d3files/README.md

     ],
 ```

-For implementing access control add separate actions for upload, download and delete to model controller
+For implementing access control add separate actions for upload, download and delete to model controller.
+Can implement any standard Yii2 access control.
+For example RBAC.

 ```php
     /**